lairbally/stockonyou/README.md

 The notebook also presents the results of the analysis, including network graphs showing the relationships between the top 50 S&P stocks, sector-wise stock distribution and dominance visualizations, and various centrality measures.

 ## Contribution Guidelines
-We welcome contributions to this project!
+I welcome contributions to this project!
 If you have any ideas for improvement or new features to add, please feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).